sharmaji318/attendence-application/README.md

-# attendence-application
-This application will store the information of attendance of a team member.

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!